Trump campaign releases tax returns for Republican VP nominee Pence

-WASHINGTON Donald Trump's Republican presidential campaign, widely criticized for refusing to release the candidate's tax returns, released 10 years of returns on Friday for vice presidential nominee Mike Pence.
+WASHINGTON (Reuters) - Donald Trump's Republican presidential campaign, widely criticized for refusing to release the candidate's tax returns, released 10 years of returns on Friday for vice presidential nominee Mike Pence.

 The Trump campaign also repeated a pledge that Trump would release his own returns once the government completes an audit.